Raphire/Win11Debloat/README.md

 - Show hidden files, folders and drives.
 - Show file extensions for known file types.
-- Hide the gallery section from the File Explorer sidepanel.
+- Hide the Home or Gallery section from the File Explorer navigation pane.
 (Windows 11 only)
-- Hide the 3D objects, music or onedrive folder from the File Explorer sidepanel.
+- Hide the 3D objects, music or OneDrive folder from the File Explorer navigation pane.
 (Windows 10 only)
-- Hide duplicate removable drive entries from the File Explorer sidepanel, so only the entry under 'This PC' remains.
+- Hide duplicate removable drive entries from the File Explorer navigation pane, so only the entry under 'This PC' remains.

 #### Taskbar